secretstartups/handbook/customer-success/solutions-architects/processes/account-planning/index.html.md

 ## Account Planning in Gainsight Overview

 [Account planning](/handbook/sales/account-planning/) helps the SAL and the SA develop a plan to elevate opportunity-driven conversations into value-based conversations that focus on the customer's value drivers.
-This is is a critical step is helping the team evaluate the customer's orgnization and work more strategically acorss the territory.
+This is is a critical step is helping the team evaluate the customer's organization and work more strategically across the territory.
 Gainsight is a the tool for Strategic Account Leaders (SALs), Solutions Architects (SAs), and Technical Account Managers (TAMs) to manage the account planning process.
-Since it sits within SalesForce, it provides a comprehensive view of your customers, allows you to understand trends and risks, and empowers you to execute a strategy to help you ein deals.
+Since it sits within SalesForce, it provides a comprehensive view of your customers, allows you to understand trends and risks, and empowers you to execute a strategy to help you win deals.

 # Accessing Gainsight
 - Steps to access Gainsight are outlined on this [Handbook Page](https://about.gitlab.com/handbook/sales/gainsight/#getting-started)